AgKnowledge Program Overview

 The mission of AgKnowledge is to educate and enlighten the Class Fellows about the heritage, diversity, stewardship, complexity and interdependencies of Monterey County Agriculture.

 The purpose of AgKnowledge is to provide policy makers and community leaders the opportunity to "walk in the shoes of a farmer", to see Monterey County through the eyes of those directly involved in the many facets of agriculture, to be a more informed consumer and to encourage AgKnowledge graduates to extend to others the knowledge and awareness they have gained through participation in the program.
 It is the hope and expectation that the Class Members will better understand the heart of those that work the land and/or otherwise contribute to the production and distribution of agricultural commodities.

-Over the next nine months your seminars and your Day with a Farmer will take you throughout the diverse geography of Monterey County with farm and agribusiness tours as well as "hands on" experiences covering topics such as; diversity of crops commodities, field and food safety, marketing, technology, politics, regulations, labor, immigration, cultural diversity and a history of the industry and some of the families that make up Monterey County Agriculture.
+Over the next nine months your seminars and your "Boots on the Ground Day" will take you throughout the diverse geography of Monterey County with farm and agribusiness tours as well as "hands on" experiences covering topics such as; diversity of crops commodities, field and food safety, marketing, technology, politics, regulations, labor, immigration, cultural diversity and a history of the industry and some of the families that make up Monterey County Agriculture.

 The intent of the program is to provide you with a context for Monterey County Agriculture:

 - Historical beginnings and/or current overview